10 minutes Reading time

 Report Updated July 2020

-We’ve opening the wardrobe on the women’s fashion industry this week, diving into what makes it tick online.
+We’re opening the wardrobe on the women’s clothing industry this week, diving into what makes it tick online.
 With this report in your hand, you’ll be able to quickly assess the playing ground, getting a bird’s eye view of your competition and how to best them.

-We provide you an in-depth look into your biggest rivals, arming you with stats like visibility, page speed, and keyword opportunities.
+We provide you an in-depth look into your biggest rivals digital marketing performance, arming you with stats like visibility, page speed, and keyword opportunities.
 As well as these vital metrics, we also give you social scores, brand reputation analyses, and brand mention research to give you a truly comprehensive understanding of the online women’s fashion market.

 Downloading this report is a no brainer.
 If you’re after substantial growth this year, you need this report in your hands and distributed throughout your team.

 Do yourself a favour.
 Fill in the form above and get the free report now.

 From an overall perspective, the online women’s fashion industry is looking a little bedraggled – it’s currently down by -12%.
 When looking at the top 10, a lot of negatives can be spotted with the majority suffering losses YoY.